stackbit-projects/wallhalla-d19ff/src/pages/index.md

       # Something to read...

       We offer small font text on wallpaper or murals.

-      To express yourself, to educate, to remember, to relax, to engage vistors or just as a funny gimmick.
+      To express yourself, to educate, to remember, to relax, to engage visitors or just as a funny gimmick.

       Select one off the shelf or have it fit your wall the way you like it.